|Guide||♦||125 Triplogs||0 Topics|

 Elevator - Going UP!

-Esperero Canyon Trail starts in the Sabino Canyon Recreation Area, either from the Bear Canyon walkway just past the parking lot or it can be picked up from Sabino Road by Cactus Picnic Area or from Rattlesnake Trail opposite Shuttle Stop #1.
+Esperero Canyon Trail starts in the Sabino Canyon Recreation Area, either from the Bear Canyon walkway just past the parking lot or pick it up from Sabino Road by Cactus Picnic Area or from Rattlesnake Trail opposite Shuttle Stop #1.
 If you come on any except the hottest days of summer, you'll be surprised at the amount of wildlife there is to see in the desert.
 From its starting point, the trail passes through stands of wildly shaped saguaro cactus as it climbs up and over a low ridge into Bird Canyon.
 This serves as a warm-up for the lung-busting scramble up a particularly rocky section of the trail that goes up and over a second ridge and finally drops into Esperero Canyon.
 The trail then dodges its way up-canyon into Geronimo Meadow, crossing the creek on several occasions.
 Water can be found along this stretch during the wettest times of the year and sometimes at Mormon Springs, but don't count on it!

-Above Geronimo Meadow, the trail climbs steeply up and out of the canyon to the ridge near Window Peak, and finally to the Window itself.
+Above Geronimo Meadow, the trail climbs steeply up and out of the canyon to the ridge near Window Peak and finally to the Window itself.
 Take care when you get there.
 There is a sheer drop of over a hundred feet just outside that window.

-Attractions: Desert canyon, access to the top of Pusch Ridge, spectacular views and wildlife!
+Attractions: Desert canyon, access to the top of Pusch Ridge, spectacular views, and wildlife!

 This hike is listed as One-Way.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.